 David Gow is a clock maker, conservator and student of the mysteries of time, the complexity of calendars on clocks throughout the ages, the undisputed role of clocks in global navigation and the role of timekeepers as the most important scientific instrument of all time.
 Join us for this illustrated lecture on “Time and Timekeeping” in an effort to understand a concept that has puzzled scientists since the dawn of the modern age.

-Born into a family of craftsmen in Aberdeen Scotland, David continued the tradition by serving a five-year apprenticeship as a joiner and cabinetmaker.
-This traditional background, formed the foundation of almost forty years in the field of horology.
+Born into a family of craftsmen in Aberdeen Scotland, David Gow continued the tradition by serving a five-year apprenticeship as a joiner and cabinetmaker.
+This traditional background, formed the foundation for almost forty years in the field of horology.

 David has devoted most of his time to restoring clocks from the 18th and early 19th centuries.
-For almost 25 years he has held the position of Conservator at the Willard House and Clock Museum.
-His clients include, historical societies, museums, the U.S. Senate and the House of Representatives in Washington, D.C..
-He has taught restoration skills to students, with an emphasis on sensitive conservation/restoration techniques.
-He also has lectured, including the annual Robinson Lecture at the Willard Museum.
+For almost 25 years he has held the position of consulting Conservator at the Willard House and Clock Museum.
+His other clients include, historical societies, museums, the U.S. Senate and the House of Representatives in Washington, D.C..
+He has taught restoration techniques to students, with an emphasis on sensitive conservation/restoration objectives.
+He also has lectured, including at the annual Robinson Lecture at the Willard House and Clock Museum.

-His family includes his wife Barbara and two sons.
-He and his wife are avid sailors, having cruised four winters aboard their sailboat Podjo, in Florida and Bahamian waters.
+David and his wife Barbara live in Shrewsbury and have two adult sons.
+He and his wife are avid sailors, having cruised four winters aboard their sailboat Podjo in Florida and Bahamian waters.
+Subject for another time!